daormar/debasher/doc/design_doc_resident.md

   ports after the nodes it watches (`NODE_PORTS`).
 - **channel** (canal): the one-way connection from an output port of one node to an input port of another, made of a FIFO (a named pipe created by the engine).
-  It delivers envelopes in the order in which they were sent.
+  A **self-loop** (bucle propio) joins two ports of the same node.
+A channel delivers envelopes in the order in which they were sent.
 Business channels carry `DATA` and `BARRIER`; the channels to and from the `Supervisor` carry only `INTERACT`.
 - **source** (fuente): whatever puts `DATA` into an input port of a node without